 Best easy German chocolate sheet cake recipe!
-This simple recipe makes moist German chocolate cake and a sweet, caramel coconut pecan topping.
+This simple recipe makes moist German chocolate cake and a homemade sweet, caramel coconut pecan topping.

 German chocolate cake has long been one of my favorite types of cake.
 Since I love the combination of chocolate, coconut, and pecans so much, I’ve made German chocolate cookies, German chocolate bread pudding, German chocolate oatmeal, and German chocolate cake.